You can do these activities one or more times a week to add:

 - Room for your baby.

-The following activities are techniques that require the helper to pay attention, have a very light hand, and these take time.
+The following activities are techniques that require time, the attention of the helper, and a very light hand.
 See if you can get help to do these every week of your pregnancy.

 If you are pregnant with a baby who is in a malposition, you are very uncomfortable or you have had a difficult history of periods, conception or birth, these will be important.